3D Printing

 Annual Publication on Technology and Arms Control

-The CNTR Monitor is an open-access publication on defense technology innovations and trends and the core product of CNTR's research.
-In addition to analyses of individual technologies and reports on Research & Development (R&D) activities, the Monitor highlights opportunities for political control and capacities in selected regions.
+The CNTR Monitor is an annual open-access publication and the core product of CNTR's research.
+It highlights technological innovations and developments in the natural sciences that are relevant to peace and security.
+In addition to analyses of individual technologies and reports on research and development (R&D) activities, the Monitor also explores opportunities for arms control and outlines options for political regulation.

 Project partners